Billy Kersands: Career

 Kersands began performing with traveling minstrel troupes in the early 1860s.
 As black minstrelsy gained popularity, Kersands became its biggest star.
 In 1879, he earned about $15 a week, but by 1882, he was reportedly earning $80, only slightly less than a featured white minstrel.
 He was known to have earned $250 a week during European Minstrel Tours.
 He was a hit with both white and black audiences, particularly in the Southern United States.
 Tom Fletcher wrote that "In the South, a minstrel show without Billy Kersands is like a circus without elephants."

 Over his career, Kersands played with many of the major black minstrel troupes.
 He was a member of Sam Hague's Georgia Minstrels, along with Charles Hicks and Bob Height.
 When the company returned from an English tour in 1872, Charles Callender purchased the troupe and renamed it Callender's Georgia Minstrels.
 When Kersands and other popular troupe members demanded higher pay and more favorable treatment, Callender dismissed them.
 They quit to form their own ensemble, a move Callender characterized as theft.
 The company did poorly, and Kersands and most of the others returned to Callender.
 During his years with Callender's Georgia Minstrels, Kersands regularly featured in the military burlesques that regularly ended the first act beginning in 1875 or 1876.
 These sketches earned him renown for his acrobatic feats of drumming.

 In 1885, Kersands began his own minstrel troupe, named Kersands' Minstrels.
 Charles Hicks was the manager, but he left to form his own group after little more than a year.
 Kersands' Minstrels was well known for its marching band, and the group led a Mardi Gras parade in 1886.
 Kersands offered $1000 to any rival who could outmarch them.
 He also continued to play engagements with other companies, including Richard and Pringle's Georgia Minstrels in 1890 as one of "The Vestibule Car Porters and Drum Majors".
+In 1902-1903 he organized a touring all-black cast minstrel show whose membership included a young Sydney Kirkpatrick.

 In 1904, Kersands performed in an urban, black-produced show in the East.
 He only stayed for a short time, instead preferring the blackface minstrelsy he knew best.
 He formed another troupe and took up touring primarily in the South.
 Kersands answered the inevitable question of why he had not made the move to vaudeville thus: "All of my money came from the people of the South, the white and the colored, while playing down there.
 Whether they meant it or not, the way I was treated by them, and still am, I feel at home.
 I also make a good living with no worries."